Houghton le Spring

 Getting the shopping

-There are a range of local shops and convenience stores and a Lidl, for all your basics, and there’s a Tesco Express literally just down the road at Hetton-le-Hole.
+There are a range of local shops and convenience stores, a Lidl for all your basics and a Tesco Express literally just down the road at Hetton-le-Hole.
 For a great choice of independent shops and national brands, you can head into Durham or Sunderland and make a day of it.
 For great bargains all under the same roof, the Dalton Park Outlet is the biggest outlet shopping centre in the Northeast.
 It’s a short drive away on the outskirts of Seaham.

 Going to school